 For the most part, innovation makes our customers’ lives easier.
 But it can sometimes have a less-positive impact, which we don’t see right away.
 Artificial intelligence and digitalisation can simplify and improve processes, but have consequences for society – different skills needed, less jobs available, and even some jobs lost altogether.
 This can leave people struggling with harder financial choices.

 We all know that helping people with those difficult financial choices is part of our strategy – and the impact this has on society is part of how we approach sustainability.

-Our new direction, to contribute to a low-carbon and self-reliant society, has been broken down into building blocks, each with its own objectives and targets.
+Our sustainability direction, to contribute to a low-carbon and self-reliant society, has been broken down into building blocks, each with its own objectives and targets.
 For example:

 - becoming the industry leader in sustainable finance